≡ Menu

 Breeds at risk from this condition

-As we mentioned before, treatment for this in severe cases is often euthanasia because the cost of treatment is so high (which it truly sad).
-However, if you have the financial means or if you have a pet insurance policy in place that will help you cover the cost of treatment (most companies require you to be on a more extensive plan for this to be covered) your vet will likely recommend that you consult with a neurosurgeon who may be able to provide relief to your pet.
+As we mentioned before, treatment for this in severe cases is often euthanasia because the cost of treatment is so high (which is truly sad).
+However, if you have the financial means or if you have a pet insurance policy in place that will help you cover the cost of treatment (most companies require you to be on a more extensive plan for this to be covered), your vet will likely recommend that you consult with a neurosurgeon who may be able to provide relief to your pet.

 In situations like these…

-A ventriculoperitoneal shunt is inserted into the brain and the excess CSF is redirected from the brain to a different, less harmful, region of the body.
+A ventriculoperitoneal shunt is inserted into the brain, and the excess CSF is redirected from the brain to a different, less harmful body region.
 Shunt placement usually connects the brain to the abdominal region.
+The shunt will act as a ventricular catheter, filtering the liquid away from the dangerous areas.
+Your vet may also manage the condition in the short term with a series of drugs designed to reduce seizures and inflammation.

 Which brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+We want to remind folks that we at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+This is why if you feel like your pet may have hydrocephalus (or any other health issue), you’ll want to have them checked out by a vet ASAP!

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+Because…An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?